British Rail Mark 4: Future

 The Mark 4s were largely replaced on the East Coast Main Line by Class 801s in 2019/20.

 Virgin Trains East Coast were to retain seven or eight nine-carriage sets to operate extra services to Edinburgh.
 Virgin Trains East Coasts' successor LNER later stated this plan had been cancelled.
 In September 2020, Eversholt Rail Group and London North Eastern Railway extended their lease to 10 by 2023.
 In addition, there are options to make it operational until 2024.
 It will be overhauled by Wabtec at Doncaster Works.

-Grand Central planned to use on Mark 4 coaches (5x5 coaches + DVT sets) on their London Euston to Blackpool North services; however, these services were abandoned on 10 September 2020, due to the impact of COVID-19 on passenger numbers.
+Grand Central planned to use Mark 4 coaches (5x5 coaches + DVT sets) on their London Euston to Blackpool North services; however, these services were abandoned on 10 September 2020, due to the impact of COVID-19 on passenger numbers.

 Twelve Mark 4 carriages were refurbished for use by Transport for Wales on an expanded Holyhead to Cardiff Premier Service from June 2021.

 In 2021, Transport for Wales purchased these carriages from Eversholt Rail Group along with the carriages that had been refurbished for use by Grand Central; this brought its fleet to 37.

 Grand Union proposed to operate Mark 4s on its London Paddington to Cardiff Central services.
 This plan was scrapped in favour of using newly procured Class 802 bi-mode units from Hitachi, though this never materialised as the Department for Transport ruled against Grand Union's proposal.
 Grand Union have also proposed to use them on other services along the West Coast Mainline from London Euston to Stirling, replacing the Class 91 locomotives with brand new Class 93 'Euro-Dual' tri-mode locomotives for use on non-electrified lines.
-This plan has not yet been confirmed, but will hopefully go ahead in future.
-As a supplement, Grand Union has stated on their official website that they will be leased Class 22x units (Class 220, 221, 222) from EMR and Avanti West Coast (Arriva CrossCountry will not be leasing their units).
+As a supplement, Grand Union stated on their official website that they will be leased Class 22x units (Class 220, 221, 222) from EMR and Avanti West Coast (Arriva CrossCountry will not be leasing their units).
 In September 2024, the plan was completely scrapped after Grand Union was bought out by FirstGroup.